Cosmo-Tech/cosmotech-api/doc/Apis/RunnerApi.md

 Stop the last run

     Stop the currently executing run for this runner.
-Only affects the most recent run.
 The stop operation is asynchronous - the run may continue briefly before stopping.

 ### Parameters